Brigitte Klinkert: Political career

 After being a member of UDF from 1998 to 2002, Klinkert joined UMP then, after the party changed its named, LR in 2015 before leaving in 2019.

-She was elected in Haut-Rhin's 1st constituency at the 2022 French legislative election.
+Klinkert was elected in Haut-Rhin's 1st constituency at the 2022 French legislative election.

+Political positions

+Klinkert is considered to be part of her parliamentary group's conservative wing.

 Recognition

-In 2021 Klinkert received the Grand Cross of Merit of the Federal Republic of Germany.
+In 2021 Klinkert received the Grand Cross of the Order of Merit of the Federal Republic of Germany.